 - The capability of generating sophisticated Intranet reports describing the potential broadband environmental noise impact on marine mammal life.
 These reports include SPL and SEL plots, swept-depth and particle velocity contours and optionally allow for particular species using NOAA recommendations and include the current best advice available from marine regulatory authorities such as BOEM, EPBC and JNCC.
 The model output can be adjusted using built-in widely-used bathymetric models to take account of ducting.

-- The ability to improve an existing array using the same advanced global optimisation techniques.
+- The ability to improve an existing airgun array using the same advanced global optimisation techniques.

-- Array signature stability analysis to model the effects of sea-state and optionally pressure variations in the compressor.
+- Airgun array signature stability analysis to model the effects of sea-state and optionally pressure variations in the compressor.

-The physics behind Gundalf™ is based originally on Laws, Hatton and Haartsen, (1990), "Computer Modelling of Clustered Airguns", First Break, vol. 8, no. 9, (Sept.) which itself builds on earlier published contributions by Anton Ziolkowski, Svein Vaage, Gregg Parkes and Bill Dragoset supported by experimental work done by Tor Haugland, Mike Hall and others.
+The physics behind the airgun modelling engine in Gundalf™ is based originally on Laws, Hatton and Haartsen, (1990), "Computer Modelling of Clustered Airguns", First Break, vol. 8, no. 9, (Sept.) which itself builds on earlier published contributions by Anton Ziolkowski, Svein Vaage, Gregg Parkes and Bill Dragoset supported by experimental work done by Tor Haugland, Mike Hall and others.
 The model solves a complex set of differential equations combining both heat transfer and dynamics.